Dear Teacher Trainers, Education Scientists and Educationalists,

-A total of five articles, four of which are in English and one in Turkish, are published in the first issue of 2016 for the Journal of Teacher Education and Educators.
+A total of six articles have been published in the second issue of the Journal of Teacher Education and Educators of 2016.

-I would like to take this opportunity to thank all the authors who have contributed with their articles, the reviewers who have spared their efforts in the evaluation of those articles and the members of the science board, subject-field editors and the technical support team for all their valuable efforts in the first issue of 2016 for the Journal of Teacher Education and Educators.
+I would like to thank all the authors who have contributed with their articles, the reviewers who have spared their efforts in the evaluation of those articles and the members of the science board, subject-field editors and the technical support team for all their valuable efforts in the second issue of 2016 for the Journal of Teacher Education and Educators.

-We hope to be reunited with you again in the future issues of the Journal of Teacher Education and Educators…
+We hope to see you again in future issues of the Journal of Teacher Education and Educators…